Hello everyone! 🙂

 That’s certainly the case with the latest dog film at cinemas called ‘The Call of the Wild’.
 Based on the 1903 short adventure novel by Jack London, ‘The Call of the Wild’ starring Harrison Ford seems to be the latest in a long line of dog films that’s been made to get a lot of viewers to see it at cinema.

-Unfortunately…it’s been a box office bomb and has gained mixed review by critics.
+Unfortunately…it’s been a box office bomb and has gained mixed reviews by critics.
 This I can appreciate.
 We’ve had a tired formula of man’s best friend getting the spotlight of going on a journey with a certain master/mistress, affecting the lives of many others as well as him/her in story.

 But after seeing the film with my parents lately at the cinema, I found it to be a nice film to watch at the cinema.
 I’m not claiming this is a masterpiece of a dog movie, but I enjoyed the story and the characters compared to some of the cheaply-made action-packed extravaganzas we’ve had recently.